johnnymast/mysql_websocket_chat/README.md

 # MYSQL WEBSOCKET CHAT

-Welcome to this Hackaton project i created for user hrushi on [phpclasses.org](http://www.phpclasses.org/recommend/754-I-need-to-create-realtime-user-to-user-chat.html).
-The idea was to create a websocket chat application that could be logging to a database.
-So here is what you need to get this up and running. ***Please note*** the minimum required php version is 7.0- this is not because it wanted this but its because of the dependencies this project has.
+Welcome to this Hackaton project I created for user hrushi on [phpclasses.org](http://www.phpclasses.org/recommend/754-I-need-to-create-realtime-user-to-user-chat.html).
+The idea was to create a web socket chat application that could be logging to a database.
+So here is what you need to get this up and running. ***Please note*** the minimum required PHP version is 7.0- this is not because it wanted this but it is because of the dependencies this project has.

 # Step 1: install composer

 First thing you is installing composer on to your system.
 You can get composer [here](https://getcomposer.org/download/).
-Don't worry it might seem intimidating but its really not.
+Don't worry it might seem intimidating but it is not.

 # Step 2: Install the project

 ## Using composer

-Installing the project using composer is hands down the most easy way to get started.
-This method will download the project from github and automatically install its dependencies for you.
-Presuming you installed composer (step 1) execute the following commands on the commandline.
+Installing the project using composer is hands down the easiest way to get started.
+This method will download the project from GitHub and automatically install its dependencies for you.
+Presuming you installed composer (step 1) execute the following commands on the command-line.

 ```bash
 $ composer create-project johnnymast/mysql_websocket_chat chat
 $ cd chat
 ```

-<em>In the above example i am using a mac so my prompt will display different then you if you are on windows.</em>
+<em>In the above example I am using a mac so my prompt will display different then you if you are on windows.</em>

 ## Downloaded from phpclasses.org